openculturas/openculturas-distribution/README.md

 OpenCulturas is built as a pre-configured platform for cultural-focused communities, empowering actors in the cultural field to own their data and make their information accessible to a wide audience.

-Do not use this project/code to start a new project.
-Go to https://github.com/openculturas/openculturas-project and use this.

 ## Requirements
 * https://www.drupal.org/docs/system-requirements for Drupal 9
   * PHP 7.4